This guide demonstrates how to use the system keyboard integration in WebXR with Browser to receive text input from users.

 In the Browser, showing the system keyboard is simple and intuitive.
 It can be used with any HTML text input element.

 You can reuse any existing HTML text input element in your document.
 If you don’t have any, or if you prefer to keep your logic separate, you can create a HTML text input element and append it to the DOM.
-Just be sure to
+Just be sure to remove it at the end of the session.

 let myTextField = null; // keep a global reference to read text later